“I am the curious young girl chasing butterflies.

 Within the pre-college leadership, undergraduate and MFA programs at Brown University, I facilitated interactive courses in theater (Clown, Mask, Movement, Devising, Creating for Solo Performance) and Creativity (Art & Activism and Creative Medicine).
 As Stateside Faculty and University Relations Director for Accademia dell’Arte (a study abroad program in Arezzo, Italy), I conducted Physical Theater workshops and created Movement Design at several universities and theaters throughout the US.
 Through all of this experience, I gleaned a fuller understanding of the state of academia, the arts, and I began wondering more about who is teaching/valuing “self-care” and “the inner journey.”

 In 2015, I took time away from performing and teaching for my own “self-care” and as part of it, I wrote a healing memoir entitled “I Am Compassionate Creativity.”
 The following spring a former student, Jacob Sapon, and my dog Max accompanied me on a 10,000-mile national reading tour.
 Sharing this book and playing music in the homes of colleagues, friends, family, former students, and strangers was a rejuvenating reminder of the power of what happens when we sit together and tell vulnerable stories.
 Of Community.

-COMPASSIONATE CREATIVITY is a process that cultivates self-care through one’s expression of caring for the world.
+COMPASSIONATE CREATIVITY is a philosophy and process that cultivates self-care through one’s expression of caring for the world.
 With performances, curriculum, and mentorship, I aim to encourage people of all ages how to value times of uncertainy as opportunities to celebrate life through play.
 I focus on integrating love, work, play and intergenerational community, and value everything as a relationship, everything as medicine, everything as a teacher, everyone as an artist/activist.

 I have previously worked with the following communities and I’d love to work with you next: